soon22/DeepLearningForHumanLanguageProcessingNotes/Lecture 1 Notes/README.md

 <img src="images/i43.PNG" width="500"/>

+* The first method is called **tandem**
+* This method does not change or modify the HMM usage
+* A deep neural network is added as a layer between the acoustic features and the HMM
-* Train a state classifier which predict the acoustic feature belongs to which state
+* Train a deep neural network as a state classifier which predict the acoustic feature belongs to which state
+* The output of the classifier can be interpreted as a vector which consists of the conditional probability distribution of states given the acoustic feature
+* As shown in the figure above, the states are *a*, *b*, *c* and more
+* Given an acoustic feature's vector as input <code>x_i</code>, the state classifier generates a vector which consists <code>P(a|x_i), P(b|x_i) </code> and more
+* The output vector is used to substitute MFCC as a new acoustic feature for HMM
-* Select the output of the classifier to substitute MFCC as a new acoustic feature
+* Besides using the output of classifier, one may also opt to use the output of hidden layer of the state classifier as new acoustic feature of HMM
-* Not necessarily the classifier's output, can select the final hidden layer or bottleneck layer

 ### Method 2 DNN-HMM Hybrid